-To Request a fishing trip with JT Eigel, please click the link below:
+To request a fishing trip with Joshua Cohn, please click the link below:

 Western Rivers Guide School played a large roll in Kasey’s development as a guide in the late 90’s.
 Teaching anglers to become competent oarsmen and great guides is now something Kasey looks forward to each year.
 His respect and love for the rivers he guides and the power and magic they posses combine to provide Kasey with a unique perspective on the world of trout guiding.

 To Request a fishing trip with Kasey Collins, please click the link below: